wlingyuan/Introduction-to-Deep-Learning/README.md

 # Introduction-to-Deep-Learning
-a good course for introduction of deep learning
+a good book for introduction of deep learning